-My name is Lucy Rowan and I am a 25-year-old Writer and Editor from South West London.
-Since graduating, I have gained extensive experience working within the editorial sector across a variety of publications.
-Ultimately, I aspire to get into documentary-style investigatory journalism.
+My name is Lucy Rowan.
+I am a Writer and Editor from South West London.
+Since graduating, I have gained extensive experience working within the editorial sector across multiple publications.
+One day, I hope to become the Culture Editor of an eminent newspaper.

 I was awarded upper second class honours from King’s College London, where I studied BA Religion, Politics and Society.
 I took a strong interest in the following: Islamic Studies, the History of Christianity, Social Movements and Religious Violence.
 Whilst at KCL, I volunteered as the Treasurer of the Theology & Religious Studies Department.